-Mark C. Palmer is the Chief Counsel of the Illinois Supreme Court Commission on Professionalism.
-Mark strives to serve judges, attorneys, law students and people of the State of Illinois with a dedication to the quality of justice and the rule of law.
+Mark C. Palmer has served as Chief Counsel of the Illinois Supreme Court Commission on Professionalism since 2015.
+He strives to serve judges, attorneys, law students, and the people of Illinois with a dedication to the quality of justice and the rule of law.

-Prior to joining the Commission, Mark was in private practice at the Champaign law firm Evans, Froehlich, Beth & Chamley where his law practice focused on areas including commercial litigation, municipal law, banking law, and creditor’s rights, among others.
-He represented private and appointed clients in both civil and criminal cases in state and federal courts.
+Before joining the Commission, Mark was in private practice at Evans, Froehlich, Beth & Chamley in Champaign, Ill., where his law practice included litigation and transactional experience primarily focused on commercial litigation, banking law, and municipal law in state and federal trial and appellate courts.

-Mark received his undergraduate degree from the University of Illinois at Urbana-Champaign and his law degree from the University of Illinois Chicago School of Law (formerly The John Marshall Law School).
+Mark received his undergraduate degree from the University of Illinois at Urbana-Champaign and his J.D. from the University of Illinois Chicago School of Law.